A bit of history of the Accademia Gallery of Venice

 How to visit the Accademia Gallery of Venice?

-To visit the Academy Gallery of Venice you can buy your ticket online or, for those who want a more detailed visit, you can book a private guide, including without a problem, a visit to the historic city center.
+To visit the Academy Gallery of Venice you can buy your ticket online or, for those who want a more detailed visit, you can book a private tour of the Accademia, including without a problem, a visit to the historic city center.

 Other attractions in the area